Rock Ridge, Connecticut

-Rock Ridge is a census-designated place (CDP) in the town of Greenwich, Fairfield County, Connecticut, United States.
+Rock Ridge is a census-designated place (CDP) in the town of Greenwich, Connecticut, United States.
 It is in the western part of the town, just 1 mi east of the New York state border.
+As of the 2020 census, Rock Ridge had a population of 658.
 Rock Ridge was first listed as a CDP prior to the 2020 census.

 Education

 As with other parts of the Town of Greenwich, Rock Ridge is in the Greenwich Public Schools school district.
 The district's comprehensive high school is Greenwich High School.